triton-inference-server/python_backend/README.md

 on itself and there are no more model instances ready to execute the inference request, the model will block on the inference execution forever.

+- Currently, BLS can not run inference on a decoupled model.

 # Interoperability and GPU Support

 Starting from 21.09 release, Python backend supports